 Women have used aromatherapy to help with pain management, concentration during labor, and to help progress faster through labor.

 If you do decide to do aromatherapy make sure to only use pure therapeutic grade essential oils in your diffuser.

-You could bring a quote that motivates you or a picture of something special to you.
+You could bring birthing quotes that motivate you or a picture of something special to you.
 Like something your kids drew, the ultrasound picture, or a picture of a beautiful scenery.

 Bring some massage lotion or oil and have your birthing partner give you a nice back massage!
-If you’re having back labor pains, have someone rub your lower back to help relieve some of that pain.
+If you’re having labor pains in your back, have someone rub your lower back to help relieve some of that pain.

 In this study here about labor pain, they had pregnant women’s partners massage them for the first 15 mins of every hour.
 These women experienced less pain, shorter labor, and had less of a need for medications.

 Other Posts You May Like: Benefits of Prenatal Massage

 Hook up some music to your speaker and play something that’ll help you relax.

 Play whatever kind of music that is gonna help YOU most.
 Whether it be spa music, classical, or maybe even some soft rock.